apfadler/quil-src/README.md

 # quil-src
 This is the source code for QUIL: a proof of concept for a distributed pricing architecture based on Apache Ignite and QuantLib.
+Alongside QuantLib it also includes OpenGamma's Strata Library.

 For more info see http://quantlib.org/slides/qlum15/pfadler.pdf.

+License: Apache 2.0

+(c) 2016 Andreas Pfadler

 # Quickstart using Docker